-Most people are unaware of just how easy it is to make healthy keto salad dressing right in the comfort of their own kitchen.
-With only a handful of ingredients required, a delicious ketogenic diet friendly vinaigrette is less than five minutes away.
+Most people don’t know how easy it is to make healthy keto salad dressing with a low carb count.
+All it takes is a few ingredients to make a delicious ketogenic diet-friendly vinaigrette dressing in less than five minutes.

-Homemade salad dressings not only require very little prep time, but you can feel good about the ingredients you are putting into your body as well.
-Many conventional salad dressings are packed with sugar and unrecognizable ingredients, so it’s best to avoid them when possible.
+Homemade salad dressings require very little prep time, and you can feel good about the ingredients you’re putting into your body.
+Many store-bought salad dressings are loaded with sugar, canola oil, and artificial ingredients, so it’s best to avoid them when possible.

-Rosemary adds a delicious flavor to any dish and has been shown to potentially reduce cognitive decline in the elderly[*].
+Rosemary adds a delicious flavor to any keto recipe and it may also help reduce cognitive decline in the elderly[*].

 #2: Supports Skin Health

-Vitamin C is filled with antioxidants that help fight off oxidative stress and free radicals from the environment, which will ensure skin looks fresh and healthy.
-It also helps your body to produce collagen, which keeps your skin youthful and prevents wrinkles[*].
+Vitamin C is an antioxidant that helps fight off oxidative stress and free radicals from the environment.
+It also helps reduce inflammation.
+Together, this helps keep your skin looking fresh and healthy[*].
+Vitamin C also helps your body make collagen, which may improve signs of skin aging, like dryness and wrinkles, over time[*].

-Instead of reaching for one of those bottled dressings at the grocery store which always come with a long list of less than desirable ingredients, grab a few lemons and make your very own keto salad dressing.
+Instead of reaching for one of those bottled dressings at the grocery store, grab a few lemons, and make your own keto salad dressing.

-When you opt for a homemade dressing, you can avoid added chemicals, sugar and artificial flavors.
-Plus you’ll get all of the health benefits from lemons listed above, so your digestive system, your immune system and your skin will thank you.
+When you make homemade dressing, you can avoid added chemicals, sugar, and artificial flavors.
+Plus, you’ll get all of the health benefits from the lemon juice, so your digestive system, your immune system, and your skin will thank you.

-Feel free to customize this keto salad dressing recipe to your liking.
-You could use a different oil like MCT oil, coconut or avocado oil, or mix up the herbs and use fresh thyme, dill or whatever you have on hand.
+Feel free to customize this sugar-free keto salad dressing recipe.
+You can use a different keto-friendly oil like MCT oil, coconut oil, or avocado oil.
+Mix in different herbs and use fresh thyme, dill, cilantro, chives, or whatever you have on hand.

 Creamy Lemon Keto Vinaigrette

-Ditch the processed salad dressing filled with questionable ingredients and whip up a healthy batch of this keto salad dressing with rosemary and lemon.
+Ditch the processed salad dressing and whip up a batch of this healthy, dairy-free, sugar-free, keto salad dressing with rosemary and lemon.

 - Prep Time: 5 minutes